tobias-weiss-ai-xr/opendesk-edu/docs/testing.md

 Most importantly, the environment should not be used by other users or background tasks, so it should be an environment being mostly in idle state.

-The results can be compared with the results of the previous release, so we can see whether changes in software components improve or decrease the performance of one testcase.
+The results can be compared with the results of the previous release, so we can see if changes in software components improve or decrease the performance of a testcase.

 ### Load testing to saturation point

 These tests are performed to ensure the correct processing and user interactions even in high-load scenarios.

-Here we use the same testcases as in the base performance tests.
+We use the same test cases as in the base performance tests.

-Now we measure the duration on a well-defined environment while the system is being used by a defined number of test users in parallel.
+Now we measure the duration on a well-defined environment while the system is being used by a predefined number of test users in parallel.
 This number will be scaled up.

 Our goal is to see constant runtimes of each testcase iteration, while the total throughput of requests increases consistently with the number of users in parallel usage of the system.